cugos/cugos.github.com/_posts/events/2013-10-16-fall-fling.markdown

 Overflow and GeoBeers (3:00pm to 5:00pm)
 ----------------------------------------
 Things will probably run long.
 So we have some flex time here.
-When
+When things come to an end and everything is cleaned up...we go out and celebrate with beer.

 -----------------------------------------